FRO5401/OwlVision/README.md

 ## Stage Anatomy

-### FRCVision Raspbian Stage Overview
+### OwlVision Raspbian Stage Overview

-The build of FRCVision Raspbian is divided up into several stages for logical clarity and modularity.
+The build of OwlVision Raspbian is divided up into several stages for logical clarity and modularity.
 This causes some initial complexity, but it simplifies maintenance and allows for more easy customization.